14 Fun Things to See & Do in Shinjuku, Tokyo’s Most Exciting Neighborhood

 Hanazono Jinja

-Hanazono means flower garden, and the shrine formed part of the Imperial Gardens when it was built in the 17th century.
-These days, it’s most popular among local businessmen to pray to the deity for financial success.
+Hanazono means “flower garden.”
+The shrine formed part of the Imperial Gardens when it was built in the 17th century.
+These days, it’s most popular among local businessmen praying to the deity for financial success.

 Visit the Tokyo Metropolitan Government Building for a 360-degree view over the city

 Whenever I’m traveling, I always love seeing cities from above.
 So, when I was in Shinjuku, naturally, the Tokyo Metropolitan Government Building was high on my bucket list.
-With its free observation deck, the building is one of the most popular spots in Tokyo for tourists to gaze out at the city center.
+With its free observation deck, the building is one of Tokyo’s most popular spots for tourists to gaze out at the city center.

-From this vantage point, you’ll get 360-degree views of Tokyo.
+From this vantage point, I was able to soak in epic 360-degree views of Tokyo.
 Locals told me that on a good day, you can even see as far as Mount Fuji.

-(As it was cloudy during my visit, I wasn’t so lucky!)
+(As it was cloudy during my visit, I wasn’t so lucky, but the city views still kept me entranced.)

 Tokyo Metropolitan Government Building